Chipotle Mexican Grill is one of the most popular Mexican-style fast-casual restaurants in the U.S., with over 2,600 locations.

 For example, the promotion’s day of availability tends to vary.
 Rather than honoring veterans on Veterans Day itself, Chipotle may pick a weeknight leading up to the holiday for the promotion.

-Last year the restaurant honored veterans on Tuesday, Nov.
+For example, in 2018, the restaurant honored veterans on Tuesday, Nov.
 7, four days before Veterans Day.

 Once the day has been set you’ll also want to pay attention to the hours of availability.
 In 2016, the offer was valid from 3 pm until close on the designated day.
 Last year, veterans could claim the special from 5 pm until close.